BootNodeDev/dAppBooster/app/_docs/CHAINS.md

 There are several benefits to storing RPC URLs as environment variables:

-- Prevents sensitive data from entering your application, thereby lowering the risk of security flaws.
 - Facilitates maintenance and updates by making it simple to update RPC URLs without having to change the code.
 - Allows distinct RPC URLs to be used in development and production environments, ensuring that the right networks are utilized at every stage of development.